jabarihunt/country-codes/README.md

 }
 ```

-As you can see, this method returns an array containing the country's official name, native name (*in it's native language*), 3 letter country code, 2 letter country code, and United Nations numeric code.
-This will be the case regardless if the source is the hard coded class data or from an HTTP request to the [REST Countries API](https://restcountries.eu/), so the following would return the exact same output (*note the use of the third optional parameter*):
+As you can see, this method returns an array containing the country's official name, native name (*in it's native language*), 2 letter country code, 3 letter country code, and United Nations numeric code.
+This will be the case regardless if the source is the hard coded class data or from an HTTP request to the [REST Countries API](https://restcountries.eu/).
+The following would return the exact same output (*note the use of the third optional parameter*):

 `CountryCodes::get($countryCodeType, $countryName, TRUE)`

 > ***NOTE:*** Acknowledged country names are exactly as in the [REST Countries API](https://restcountries.eu/).
 Most are straight forward as with "*Haiti*" in the example above.
 However, some aren't so obvious, such as "*Venezuela (Bolivarian Republic of)*" rather than just "*Venezuela*"!

-The class can be used as a reverse lookup if you happened to have country code and wish to receive a country name (or other data point from the class).
+The class can be used as a reverse lookup if you happened to have a country code and wish to receive a country name (or other data point from the class).
 The below example would return the exact same output as the one above:

 ```php
 <?php